radekstepan/burnchart/NOTES.md

 Only users that have a `user` timestamp on repos < 30m (our config) can receive updates from repos.
 Otherwise we try to fetch the latest permissions from GitHub with a x minute/second retry.

 We get the latest data from GitHub if our data is > 30s old (user configured).
 Then we broadcast latest changes to all other users (including us) updating the `age` timestamp on the repo.
 Receiving updates resets the user-set timeout.

+Since we do not have control over GitHub repos, we need to take care of all situations that can arise:

+1. Repo does not exist: remove from `repos`
+2. Repo exists but you don't have access: remove user from `repo`
+3. GitHub times out: set a system `status` message to all